peterkuma/ccbrowse/README.md

 ## Repository

-The ccbrowse repository is a directory that holds imported tiles, cache and downloaded product files.
-Additionally, it contains information necessary for performing operations on the repository, such as the configuration file and profile specification.
+The ccbrowse repository is a directory that holds the profile specification, the configuration, imported file references or tiles and cache.
 Here is a list of files in a typical ccbrowse repository:

-    cache               tile cache
+    cache           Tile cache
-    colormaps           custom colormaps
+    colormaps       Custom colormaps
-    layers              layer data
+    layers          Layer data
-    products            raw product files
-    config.json          repository configuration file
+    config.json     Repository configuration file
+    fileref.sqlite  Fileref storage database
-    profile.json         profile specification
+    profile.json    Profile specification
     wsgi.py         WSGI module
     README          README file

-When you fetch a product, it is downloaded into `products`, split and interpolated into tiles of 256x256px and saved in `layers`.
+When you import a product file, it is stored in a storage.
+Depending on the configuration, either a reference to the file is saved in the fileref database, or references to the file are stored in tiles (soft import) in `layers`, or tile data are stored in tiles in `layers` (hard import).
+If import is done by file or tile references, tiles are generated on demand by the server.
+The raw data are split and interpolated into tiles of 256×256 px.
 When tiles are requested from the server, a chosen colormap is applied on them, and the resulting images are saved in `cache`.

 How tiles and images are stored is configurable.
-By default, tiles are stored in a number of SQLite databases, sharded (split) by the x-coordinate, in order to avoid overly large database files and large number of files in file system directories.
-Images are stored in SQLite databases sharded by hashing, and automatically resharded to maintain database files of a suitable size.
-This should allow the repository to grow to terabytes of data and millions of tiles, as is necessitated by the vast amount of satellite recordings available.

-Other options of storage include filesystem storage, when each tile is stored as a standalone file.
-This is suitable for testing purposes, but does not scale to more that several product files with typical file systems.
+By default references to files are stored in the fileref database by the fileref storage.
+A second option is the SQLite storage, which stores references to the file (soft import) or data (hard import) in tiles in a number of SQLite databases, sharded (split) by the x-coordinate in order to avoid overly large database files and large number of files in file system directories.
+A third option is the filesystem storage, which does the same, but tiles are stored in individual files.
+This is suitable for testing purposes, but does not scale well to more than several product files with typical file systems.

 ## Configuration